How to Get Assault with a Deadly Weapon Charges Dropped (PC 245(a)(1))

 Assault with a deadly weapon is one of the most serious crimes in California.
-Under California Penal Code Section 245(a)(1), if you are convicted of felony assault with a deadly weapon you face up to four years in jail, $10,000 in fines, and a strike on your criminal record under California’s Three Strikes law.
+Under California Penal Code Section 245(a)(1), if you are convicted of felony assault with a deadly weapon, you face up to 4 years in jail, $10,000 in fines, and a strike on your criminal record under California’s Three Strikes Law.

 To be convicted of assault with a deadly weapon, the prosecution must prove: